 Bringing the War Home

-In hindsight I now realize that some of my PTSD symptoms began to emerge in 2013—three years prior to my breakdown.
-Terry and I had decided that Owen should be homeschooled because of the problems he was having in the local school.
+I now realize that I’d been exhibiting mild symptoms of PTSD for many years, but it wasn’t until 2013—three years prior to my breakdown—that they began to dominate my behavior.
+That year Terry and I decided Owen should be homeschooled because of the problems he was having in the local school.
 I took on the responsibility of homeschooling Owen (and, two years later, our youngest son Morgan), which meant that I had to cut back on my journalism work.
-I could no longer travel to Colombia to conduct investigative journalism in the country’s conflict zones, but I thought this period would only constitute a temporary respite and that I’d return to the front line in the future.
+I could no longer travel to Colombia to conduct investigative journalism in the country’s conflict zones, but I thought this period would only constitute a temporary respite and that I’d return to the frontline in the future.

 It was following this shift in my life that changes in my behavior and personality began to occur.
 It seems the repressed emotional responses to past traumatic experiences had sub-consciously been given the green light to begin coming to the surface after I stopped working in Colombia.
 For most of my life I had been a relatively positive, laid-back, outgoing and socially-engaged person.
 In the three years prior to my breakdown, however, I became increasingly irritable, angry, negative, distant, depressed and solitary.
 The idea that these changes in my behavior and personality were related to PTSD never occurred to me.